openbmc/phosphor-logging/README.md

       an elog-errors.hpp file that just contains the local errors, and check that into the repository and include it where the errors are needed.
    2. Create a recipe that copies the local YAML files to a place that phosphor-logging can find it during the build.
-See [here][led-link] for an example.
+See sample [LED YAML][led-link] for an example.

 #### D-Bus Event Log Creation [deprecated]